jxxcarlson/elm-tree-builder/README.md

 - Tree.Blocks: transform a string into a list of blocks

-- Tree.Build: the main module
+- Tree.Build: the main module; build a tree from a string or a list
+  of blocks.

 - Tree.Lib: preOrder, levelOrder, edges.
 The latter transforms Tree a to List (a, a) where the latter represents a list of